jon-jacky/Piety/README.md

 special-hardware systems of the 1970s and 80s: Smalltalk, Lisp machines, Oberon (see [doc/precursors.md](doc/precursors.md)).
 Piety is an experiment to see if we can achieve something similar today with Python, but running on ordinary hardware.
+(For other projects in a similar spirit, again see [doc/precursors.md](doc/precursors.md).)

 We aim to produce, in Python, a simple but self-contained personal computer operating system capable of -- what else? -- writing and